Call for Award Nominations

 dedicated to the field of traumatic stress studies through its awards

 program.
-The 2013 Awards Committee, chaired by Nnamdi Pole, PhD, seeks
+The 2014 Awards Committee, chaired by Charles Benight, PhD,

-nominations for this year's awards, which highlight the commitment of
+seeks nominations for this year's awards, which highlight the commitment

-students and professionals in research, clinical/patient care settings,
+of students and professionals in research, clinical/patient care

-media and advocacy.
-Together these awards celebrate the efforts of those
+settings, media and advocacy.
+Together these awards celebrate the

-who work to advance the understanding of trauma and its effects.
+efforts of those who work to advance the understanding of trauma and its

 Nominations should include two documents: a one-page statement summarizing the major achievements of the nominee, and the nominee's summarized curriculum vitae.
-Send information as a Word document attachment in an e-mail to Dr. Pole at firstname.lastname@example.org.
+Send information as a Word document attachment in an e-mail to Dr. Benight.
 Be sure to state the award for which your nominee should be considered.

-The deadline for nominations is June 1, 2013, close of business.
-The society will recognize award winners at the ISTSS 29th Annual Meeting, November 7-9, 2013 at the Philadelphia Marriott Downtown, Philadelphia, PA, USA.
+The deadline for nominations is June 3, 2014, close of business.
+The society will recognize award winners at the ISTSS 30th Annual Meeting, November 6-8, 2014 at the InterContinental Miami, Miami, Florida, USA.

 Lifetime Achievement Award